kanishka-linux/reminiscence/README.md

 5. **About Databse**

     By default, reminiscence uses sqlite database, but users can replace it with any database supported by django ORM like postgresql.
-Some simple instructions for using postgresql with django are available [here] (https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04).
+Some simple instructions for using postgresql with django are available [here](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04).
 There might be some changes in the instructions depending on the OS and distributions you are using.